 HBO’s video streaming service has a lot to offer.
-From the latest hit shows like Chernobyl to older ones like The Sopranos, you will always find something interesting to watch.
+From relatively recent hit shows like Chernobyl to older ones like The Sopranos, you will always find something interesting to watch.
 Other great HBO shows worth mentioning include Westworld, Game of Thrones, and Barry.
-There are also a number of upcoming shows to get excited about such as His Dark Materials and The Outsider — check out a few others here.
+There are also a number of upcoming shows to get excited about such as the Game of Thrones prequel Blood of the Dragon — check out a few others here.

 Hulu starts at just $5.99 per month but includes ads.
 There’s also an ad-free plan available, which will set you back $11.99 per month.
-You can also customize Hulu with add-ons including Cinemax, Showtime, Starz, and HBO or even get a plan with Live TV channels (ABC, FOX, CNN, etc.) for $45.99 per month.
-Hulu truly is a great Netflix alternative, but only in the U.S. and Japan.
+You can also customize Hulu with add-ons including Cinemax, Showtime, Starz, and HBO or even get a plan with Live TV channels (ABC, FOX, CNN, etc.) starting at $64.99 per month.
+Hulu truly is a great Netflix alternative, but only in the US and Japan.
 Unlike Netflix, the service isn’t available in other countries.

-The main reason why Sony’s Crackle is one of the best Netflix alternatives is because it’s completely free.
-It also offers plenty of great content including cult classics like Starship Troopers, critically acclaimed Hollywood films like Whiplash, and popular shows like Seinfeld.
+The main reason why Crackle is one of the best Netflix alternatives is that it’s completely free.
+It also offers plenty of great content including cult classics, critically acclaimed Hollywood films, and popular TV shows.
 There are around 150 feature-length movies and 75 shows available on the platform.

 There are a few drawbacks to consider, with the biggest one being that the service is ad-supported.
 You will usually have to sit through a 30-second commercial before your movie or show begins, followed by up to three additional ads for shows and nine for movies longer than an hour and a half.

-The price for Disney Plus on its own is $6.99 a month, or $69.99 for an annual subscription.
-You might also be able to get it free.
-While it’s only available currently in the US and a few other countries, it will expand to parts of Europe and India in late March.
+The price for Disney Plus on its own is currently $7.99 a month, or $79.99 for an annual subscription.
+There used to be a seven-day free trial but it was recently discontinued.
+However, you might also be able to get it free.
+It’s currently available currently in the US, Europe, and other international locations, and will expand to more countries in 2021.